What is OpenStack?

 - It offers less cost and more innovation

 - It needs industry-wide support

 Why choose Red Hat?

-Because we think you should start where OpenStack began and continues to grow: in open source code.
-OpenStack was born in open source communities, and bringing open source to enterprises is what we do best.
-We do more than compile and ship untested OpenStack projects, we're one of the top corporate contributors to the OpenStack community.
+We think you should start where OpenStack began and continues to grow: in open source code.
+OpenStack was born in open source communities.
+Bringing open source to enterprises—and training those enterprises to take full advantage of OpenStack’s features—is what we do best.
+And we're one of the top corporate contributors to the OpenStack community.

-We believe the entire cloud should be open.
-No lock-in to proprietary code, and that's reflected in everything we do.
-Some of our products are certified on our competitors' systems, and we work closely with specific cloud providers so you get peak performance no matter what infrastructure you deploy on.
+The entire cloud should be open—no lock-in to proprietary code.
+That's reflected in everything we do.
+We work closely with cloud providers so you get peak performance no matter what infrastructure you deploy on.
 This also creates more secure clouds, since organizations and companies across the public and private sectors can test and improve infrastructural security without being bottlenecked by code owned by a sole vendor.

 Keep learning about OpenStack

 All the pieces you need to start using OpenStack

 This is it—a scalable and secure foundation to build and manage an open private or public cloud.
 Benefit from open source project innovation while maintaining a stable platform for production deployment.